 Our engineers and product managers took the same curiosity-driven, problem-solving approach to parenthood (and the slew of gear that comes with it) as they did with creating household tools.
 Bib not catching crumbs, drips, and dribbles?
 Enter the Roll-Up Bib.
-What about a wipes dispenser that dispenses one wipe at a time instead of a handful at once?
+How about a wipes dispenser that lets you grab one wipe at a time instead of a handful at once?
 Try the PerfectPull Wipes Dispenser.

-10 years and 90 products later, the OXO Tot team took on a new challenge in drying racks.
-Specifically, how to create a space-efficient drying rack that could handle a multitude of bottle parts, breast pump pieces, pacifiers and other soothing implements new parents rely on every day.
+10 years and 90 products later, the OXO Tot team took on a new challenge: drying racks.
+Specifically, how to create a space-efficient drying rack that could handle a multitude of baby bottle parts, breast pump pieces, pacifiers and other parts and pieces new parents rely on all day, every day.

 Solution 1: Go vertical!

 Other drying racks on the market claim to save space, but their tiered shapes take up more room than traditional rectangular racks and cramming baby gear on them tends to get super unwieldy.
 Our solution was to build up, way up – with a slim profiled rack that easily – and neatly — fits nine bottles and accessories.

 Solution 2: Make it fit

 Another space-saving issue we tackled was cabinet to countertop to drying rack ratio.
 We wanted to make sure our rack could sit flush against backsplashes, and that the top could be easily reached and removed without having to move the whole unit.
 So our team took measurements, lots of them.
 They went to different homes and calculated the average space between the bottom of kitchen cabinets and the top of the rack.
 They also built mockups of cabinets for user testing.
 This resulted in a right-sized design that works with most kitchen cabinet configurations.